-This report discusses CPAB's findings for all participating audit firms inspected in 2017.
-The 14 firms reviewed annually, and their foreign affiliates, audit approximately 99.5 per cent of Canadian reporting issuers by market capitalization.
+CPAB's 2017 Big Four Inspections Report provides an overview of the annual inspections findings for Canada's four largest public accounting firms (Deloitte LLP, EY LLP, KPMG LLP, PwC LLP).
+These firms, and their foreign affiliates, audit approximately 98 per cent of all Canadian reporting issuers by market capitalization.

-Each firm participating in the Protocol for Audit Firm Communication of CPAB Inspection Findings with Audit Committees (Protocol) shares its file-level significant inspection findings (deficiencies in the application of generally accepted auditing standards that could result in a restatement of the company's financials), and this report, with their clients' audit committees.
-Our report includes common inspection finding themes and questions for audit committees to consider in conducting their oversight responsibilities.
+Each audit firm shares its file-level significant inspection findings (deficiencies in the application of generally accepted auditing standards that could result in a restatement of the company's financials), and this report, with their clients' audit committees.
+This report includes common inspection finding themes and questions for audit committees to consider in conducting their oversight responsibilities.
 CPAB encourages all audit committees to discuss this report, and any file-level findings, with their audit firm.